English Benedictine Reform: Background

-The author of the Rule of Saint Benedict, which was the principal monastic code in Western Europe in the early Middle Ages, was Saint Benedict of Nursia (c.
-480–550).
+The author of the Rule of Saint Benedict, which was the principal monastic code in Western Europe in the early Middle Ages, was Saint Benedict of Nursia (480–550).
 Under this Rule the lives of the monks were mainly devoted to prayer, together with reading sacred texts and manual work.
 They lived a communal life and were required to give complete obedience to their abbot.
 Benedict's achievement was to produce a stable system characterised by moderation and prudence.

 The seventh century saw the development of a powerful monastic movement in England, which was strongly influenced by the ideas of St Benedict, and the late seventh-century English scholar Aldhelm assumed that monasteries would normally follow the Benedictine Rule.
 However, by 800, few foundations could claim high spiritual and intellectual standards, and the ninth century saw a sharp decline in learning and monasticism.
 Political and financial pressures, partly due to disruption caused by Viking attacks, led to an increasing preference for pastoral clergy, who provided essential religious services to the laity, over contemplative monks.
 There was a progressive transfer of property from the minsters to the Crown, which accelerated after 850.
 According to John Blair:

 To a significant extent, the royal administration had achieved territorial stability by battening onto minsters.
 Well might late tenth-century polemicists blame kings of Wessex and their magnates, even more than the Vikings, for despoiling the church's resources.
 The scars of Viking raids had healed, but the secularization of minsters continued on its slow, consistent course.

 At the end of the ninth century Alfred the Great started to revive learning and monasticism, (Note: Historians disagree whether the Benedictine reform originated with Alfred.
 David Dumville in "King Alfred and the Tenth-Century Reform of the English Church" argues that the revival of monasticism was the ultimate goal of Alfred's programme.
 This view is rejected by Richard Abels and David Pratt, and ignored by Patrick Wormald in his Oxford Dictionary of National Biography article about Alfred.
 However, David Farmer sees Alfred as the "precursor of the revival" and John Blair argues that the views of Alfred's circle "began a broadening of horizons that was to culminate in monastic reform under Edgar".) and this work was carried on by his grandson, King Æthelstan (924–939).
 Kings before Edgar (959–975) did not take the view, which was adopted by Æthelwold and his circle, that the only worthwhile religious life was Benedictine monasticism.
 When Gérard of Brogne reformed the Abbey of Saint Bertin in Saint-Omer along Benedictine lines in 944, dissident monks found a refuge in England under King Edmund (939–946).
 Before the tenth-century reform, the lines between secular clergy and monastics were sometimes blurred.
 There are cases of communities of monks established to provide pastoral care, and clergy in some secular establishments lived according to monastic rules.